MicrosoftDocs/powerapps-docs/articles/add-images-pictures-audio-video.md

 		![Rename table to Drawings](./media/add-images-pictures-audio-video/name-media-table.png)

-3. save the Excel file to OneDrive for Business as **SavePen.xlsx**.
+3. Save the Excel file to OneDrive for Business as **SavePen.xlsx**.

 2. In PowerApps, create a [blank app](get-started-create-from-blank.md).